Enrollment at Community Colleges Starting to Slow But Why?

 About the Survey

 The AACC survey was conducted in October 2010.
 The organization sent the survey out to 888 community colleges across the country.
-Of that number, 268 sent responses back, bringing the overall response rate to 32 percent.
+Of that number, 268 returned responses, bringing the overall response rate to 32 percent.
 It should be noted that while these results may provide a decent illustration of the enrollment trends at community colleges across the country, some states did not report any data, and smaller, rural schools were not adequately represented in the final figures.
 The American Association of Community Colleges is a national organization representing community colleges, junior colleges, and technical schools.

 Questions?
 Contact us on Facebook. @communitycollegereview